 This week we will explore ways to overcome the freemotion learning curve and start quilting successfully.

 Below you will find two practice sessions.
-We invite to give them a try modifying them so they best suit your needs.
+We invite you to give them a try.
+Modify them so they best suit your needs.
 Please share any additional ideas you have in the comments below.
 We’d love to hear from you!

 Break it Down: